 Ali, born and raised in Maun, has been with Sanctuary for almost ten years now, He started his career at Sanctuary Chief's Camp and recently moved to Sanctuary Chobe Chilwero.
 He is one of Sanctuary’s highest qualified guides.
 His depth and detail of knowledge, scientific and behavioral, about the delta and its fauna and flora, is second to none and he has a marvellous ability to bring this across to his guests.
 Ali is a true professional in every sense of the word when it comes to guiding and you would be hard pressed to find a better guide.

 Chika joined the Sanctuary team in 2001.
 With twelve solid years of experience behind him, Chika stands out to be an invaluable asset for the lodge.
 In 2009 he was confirmed as an Honorary Wildlife Warden by the Botswana Government in recognition for his maturity and exemplary behavior in issues concerning wildlife conservancy in the Chobe National Park.
 His loves taking guests out on river cruises during the peak elephant viewing period (July to October) and enjoys sharing his knowledge and passion about these gentle giants of the African bush.

-Before he joined Sanctuary, Kebbe taught design technology and woodwork.
+Before he joined Sanctuary, Kebby taught design technology and woodwork.
 He then travelled around the USA while working for Disney and loved Florida the most as the climate reminded him of Botswana.
 When he joined Sanctuary, just over five years ago, he worked his way through the different guiding levels until he reached his Level 4 guiding license.
 His favourite part of his job is “talking to people”.
-Kebbe believes that a quality guide should have knowledge and be an entertainer as well as a leader.
+Kebby believes that a quality guide should have knowledge and be an entertainer as well as a leader.

 Beatrice Duduzile Ndlovu